 She enjoys a good book and often reads herself to sleep late at night.
 If she forgets to turn off the light, there’s nobody there to argue.
 Not even Mrs. Brown.

 Oh, have I forgotten to mention her?
 Mrs. Brown is the Cove’s housekeeper and she has been in the family for ages.

 She cooks the most delicious meals and keeps the house clean and tidy.
 She’s very discreet, and hardly ever talks.
 That’s probably why I totally forgot about her, and also why the grumpy Grey witch can stand having her live in the Cove.

 Tara Grey is not one to socialize, so it is not difficult to understand why Rayna Kaminski has remained one of her oldest friends.
-Yuri Ivanov and his boisterous gypsy family arrive in town when the snow is finally melting away in the spring, and the mountain pass opens for traffic again.
+Yuri Ivanov and his boisterous gypsy family arrive in town when the snow is finally melting away in the spring and the mountain pass opens for traffic again.
 But not every year, mind you.
-They travel in an old fashion way, their brightly colored Vardo wagons drawn by robust piebald Gypsy Vanners.
+They travel in an old-fashioned way, their brightly colored Vardo drawn by two robust piebald Gypsy Vanners.

 So she rarely leaves her house, minding her own solitary business.
 But if you’re awake early on Maundy Thursday, or if you decide to stay up when the moon is full, you just might see her fly past your window on her broom– but hush, don’t tell anyone.
 Nobody would believe you anyway.

 And so time goes by, each day the other alike, and that’s exactly the way Tara wants things to stay.

 Her small garden is filled with perfect healing herbs, edible mushrooms and beautiful flowers.
-Her bees deliver succulent honey and she loves collecting the ripen fruits while her black cat Minuit* catches small rodents and other living things necessary to bring power to her elixirs.
+Her bees deliver succulent honey and she loves collecting the ripen fruit in the orchard while her black cat Minuit* catches small rodents and other living things necessary to bring power to her elixirs.

 The old Grey witch wakes up with a sense of foreboding this morning.